Let's Clear Things Up

 Questions about plans, renewals, upgrades, and refunds.

 A license gives you access to updates and support for the number of WordPress sites included in your tier.
-Personal covers 1 site, Business covers up to 3 sites, and Agency covers unlimited sites.
+Personal covers 1 site, Business covers up to 5 sites, and Agency covers up to 100 sites.
 All tiers include the exact same features.

 Yep!
-Business covers up to 3 WordPress sites, and Agency covers unlimited sites.
+Business covers up to 5 WordPress sites, and Agency covers up to 100 sites.
 Personal is for a single site.
 If you need to add more sites later, you can upgrade your tier at any time.

 Annual subscriptions let us invest consistently in development, security updates, and support.
 You get a better, more actively maintained product, and we can keep prices accessible starting at just $29/year.
 It also means you are never stuck paying for a product that stops getting updates.

-Your plugin continues to work, but you will no longer receive updates or support.
-You can renew anytime to restore access.
+Your plugin continues to work, but you won't receive updates or support until you renew.
 Your settings and data are never lost.
+All purchases auto-renew for convenience, and you can cancel anytime from your account.

 Yes.
 You can upgrade your license tier at any time from within your account.
 The cost difference is automatically prorated so you only pay the difference for the remaining time on your subscription.